180D-FW-2021/Team1/demonstration_videos/README.md

 This folder contains the demonstration videos of the subcomponents of our project.
+It also contains the google forms responses when Team1 and Team6 tested each other's products

 Here is our video demo from the midterm during winter quarter: https://youtu.be/KDHwJebPFrk